olvaffe/olv-notes/linux/config.md

           - select `SoC Machine driver for SC7280 boards`, depending on `SOUNDWIRE`
         - select `Sound Open Firmware Support` if x86
           - select `SOF PCI enumeration support`
+          - select `SOF support for AMD audio DSPs` if amd
+            - select `SOF support for REMBRANDT`
           - select `SOF support for Intel audio DSPs` if intel
             - deselect all but desired drivers such as
             - select `SOF support for Tigerlake`